amritamindbrain/VL-Biotechnology-Phase-2/README.md

 # VL-Biotechnology and Biomedical Engineering

-The Virtual Laboratories were developed by Amrita Vishwa Vidyapeetham as part of Sakshat Virtual Labs, National Mission on Education through ICT, Ministry of Education, Government of India.
+The Virtual Laboratories were developed by Amrita Vishwa Vidyapeetham as part of Sakshat Virtual Labs,National Mission on Education through ICT, Ministry of Education, Government of India.
 The code was developed jointly by the Amrita Virtual Labs team and Amrita CREATE.
 For more info: vlab.amrita.edu  Contact: Prof. Krishnashree Achuthan (krishna@amrita.edu) and Prof. Shyam Diwakar (shyam@amrita.edu)

-## Structure
+## Instructions

 **Use the following steps to execute the **_Biotechnology_** experiments.**